omar-ahm/WK11-Professional-README-Generator/README.md

   The README.md file you are currently viewing has been generated using this tool and is a live test.

+  In addition you can also run tests that are included within your project files using the following command <pre>npm test</pre>

   <br/>

   ## Questions